Tutorial of pydefect

 | Va_O1_2 | . | . | . | . | . | . |

-Finally, the defect formation energies are plotted as a function of the Fermi level with the plot_defect_formation_energy (= pe) sub-command
+Finally, plot the defect formation energies as a function of the Fermi level using the plot_defect_formation_energy (= pe) sub-command:

 pydefect pe -d defect_energy_summary.json -l A